msdavid/flagraiser/README.md

 The device provides an opportunity for children with motor diabilities to raise a flag via a remote button.
-With a simple proggraming mode allows the operators to adjust the height of the pole and the length of the song for the device to automatillly adjust the speed and the end points.
+A simple proggraming mode allows the operators to adjust the height of the pole and the length of the song for the device to automatillly adjust the speeds and the end points.

 ## Documentation
 * [Operations](docs/operation.md)